usnistgov/ocr-pipeline/README.md

 #### Virtual environment

-Using a python virtual environment is *recommended* to ensure that the pipeline is operating properly.
+We recommend using a Python virtual environment to ensure proper operation of the pipeline.
 Make sure your environment is activated at installation time.

 #### Packages

-There are two package that needed to be installed beforehand: **pip** and **PythonMagick**.
+There are two package that needed to be installed before installing the pipeline: **pip** and **PythonMagick**.

 ##### pip